 Marta A. Thompson

-Marta Thompson, an associate in our Government Contracts Practice Group, helps clients respond to government audits, allegations of misconduct and fraud, and False Claims Act investigations.
+Marta Thompson, a senior associate in our Government Contracts Practice Group, helps clients respond to government audits, allegations of misconduct and fraud, and False Claims Act investigations.

 She counsels clients on a long list of topics, including compliance obligations associated with federally funded contracts and cooperative agreements and grants, including cost allowability and cost accounting.
 She advises on regulations such as the Cost Accounting Standards (CAS), OMB Uniform Administrative Requirements, Cost Principles, Audit Requirements for Federal Awards (Uniform Guidance), and federal agency policy on sponsored research.